 Enable EtherNet/IP enables or disables the EtherNet/IP subsystem of the sensor.
-This setting is only visible on models with EtherNet/IP support.

 Enable Web-Server enables or disables the built-in CS-60/ID-600 webserver.

 Enable FTP-Client enables or disables the FTP/SFTP functionality.
 The FTP Cache Size specifies the number of files (image and text) that can be maximally cached, if the FTP/SFTP server is not available.
 If the maximum number of files is reached room is made by first deleting the oldest OK files and then deleting the oldest NOK files.